squeeglii/grapplemod-restitched/docs/v2_update.md

  - Merged some boolean customizations into multi-option customizations
    - They now have a button in the customization screen that cycles
    - This should be a bit more user-friendly
- - Revamped the config
+ - Item Tooltips (The text you see on hover) have been cleaned up.
+   - More consistent formatting + colouring
-   - Everything should be organised a bit better.
+   - Controls should be a bit clearer.

-### Resource Pack Changes
+### Resource Packs

  - Most customization translation keys have changed.

-### Internal Customization Rewrite:
+### Internal Rewrite of Customizations:

  - Properties & Categories now use a registry, thus they're much more extensible.